Lagavulin9/DES_3_Head-Unit/README.md

 <img src="./documentation/images/car_info.gif" width="40%" margin="120%"> <br>

 ## Project Structure

+This repository contains all the submodules that were used in this project. <br>
+The following image shows the "DES_03_Head-Unit" projects' structure and workflow. <br>
-This repository summarizes the entire "DES_03_Head-Unit" project that is devided into the following folders: <br>
+This repository is devided into these folders: <br>
-- `apps`: Contains the submodules of each application running on the car. <br>
+- `apps`: Contains submodules that hold the source code to run the car. <br>
-- `sensors`: Contains the submodules for all sensors that feed the CAN BUS. <br>
+- `sensors`: Contains submodules for the sensors' controller that feed the cars' CAN bus. <br>
-- `image`: Contains the submodule for the yocto image. <br>
+- `image`: Contains a submodule that holds everything needed to bitbake the cars' ECU yocto image. <br>
-- `documentation`: Contains all the documentation for the project. <br>
+- `documentation`: Contains all the documentations. <br>
+The workflow is as follows: <br>
+Sensors: <br>
+1. Clone DES_3_Head-Unit repository. <br>
+2. Flash the sensors' controller (via Arduino IDE).<br>
+Yocto Image: <br>
+1. Clone DES_3_yocto repository. <br>
+2. Build the yocto image.
+The recipes are directly fetching the applications source code from the submodules repos. <br>
+3. Push the yocto image to repository. <br>
+4. Flash the yocto image on the ECU (by loading the image on a SD-Card and plug it in the Raspberry Pi). <br>

 <img src="./documentation/images/project_structure.png"> <br>